Come, share the gifts of God with us,

 During our worship, you are able to share your offerings at the entrance to the sanctuary.

 Envelopes for your 2024 offerings are available.
-If you wish to sign up for a supply, please contact the office, 344-1926, osimm@tbaytel.net.
+If you wish to receive a supply, please contact the office, 344-1926, osimm@tbaytel.net.

 At other times, and for those unable to attend worship, here are options: